-The fact that you’re reading these words right now can be attributed to a number of things.
-You may have arrived here because a social media post piqued your interest.
-Perhaps you’re at work, researching branding agencies for an upcoming project, and found yourself scrolling through our latest posts.
-You may even be standing in line at the supermarket, phone in hand, reading the results of a spur-of-the-moment search on the difference between “copyrighting” and “copywriting.”
+The fact that you’re reading these words right now could be attributed to any number of things.
+Maybe you’re here because a social media post piqued your interest.
+Perhaps you’re at work, researching agencies for potential rebrand.
+Or maybe you’re standing in line at the supermarket, phone in hand, reading the results of a spur-of-the-moment search on the difference between “copyrighting” and “copywriting.”
+It’s confusing, I know.

-Regardless how you ended up here, however, your path was laid out for you by the same communicative device: copywriting itself.
+Regardless how you ended up here, though, your path was laid out for you by the same communicative device: copywriting itself.

-Copywriting is everywhere, but nowhere is its power more evident than in branding.
-From the foundation of your brand to the ways it engages its customers, copywriting is essential.
+Everything from the definition of your brand to the ways it engages its customers depends on copywriting.
 In a very real sense, the quality of your brand is determined by the quality of its copy.
 To see why this is the case, let’s take a look at three areas of branding that rely on copywriting the most.

 At the hub of every brand are a handful of ideas jam-packed full of meaning.
 We typically refer to them as the Brand Compass, but “core messaging” is another common description that gets at just how central these concepts are.